codingatmorning/projects/3DGRAPHING_CALCULATOR/README.md

 - The python code was compiled with nuitka, and the python libraries used were numpy, pyqt5, and subprocess

-- The program is usually good about closing background processes, but sometimes back.exe is left running so check task manager
+- The program is usually good about closing background processes, but sometimes back.exe is left running so check task manager (Need to change to Daemon or Library)

-&nbsp; - [ ] Run back.exe as daemon instead of as subprocess